View Edith Stroud's Obituary on heralddemocrat.com and share memories

 |

-A service will be held at 10:30 a.m.
-Thursday at Fairview Baptist Church in Sherman.
-Pastor Reid Kirk will officiate.
-A family visitation will be held from 6 to 8 p.m. at Dannel Funeral Home in Sherman.
+Jeane was born in Bells to Claude Vernon Whiting and Audrey Nora Fox Whiting on September 22, 1926.
+She went to school in Bells.
+She was married to Nathan Stroud for many years and stayed home to raise her boys.
+She loved babysitting her nieces and nephews and spending time with family.
+She also loved traveling, playing cards with her friends, and going to church.
+Her friends and family loved her dearly and will truly miss her beautiful smile and kind heart.

+Jeane is preceded in death by her husband, Nathan; her brother, Buddy Whiting; and her sister, 'Woots' Tindall.

-She is survived by her sons, John Randell 'Randy' Stroud and wife Darla, and Ricky Stroud and wife Jeanie; sister, Marinan Washburn; and three grandchildren.
+Jeane is survived by her two sons, Randy and his wife Darla, and Rick and his wife Jeanie; her sister, Marinan Washburn; and her grandchildren, Blake Stroud, Justin Stroud, and Christa Reed; along with numerous nieces, nephews and their wives and children.